Choosing Growth Rather Than Resistance to Reality Shifts

 What about situations that are unexpected?
 Things like wildfires, hurricanes and COVID-19 pandemic are unwelcome disruptions.
 They cause permanent damage.
 How do you help your kids through tragedies like these?

-Navigating Unexpected Reality Shifts
+Responding To Unexpected Reality Shifts

 Your kids may desperately wish to have things go back to the way they were.
 They resist the change.
 You feel their pain while knowing you are powerless to change anything back.
 Your power doesn’t lie in changing reality, it lies in helping your kids cope with the new reality.